taskforcesh/bullmq/docs/gitbook/guide/workers/README.md

 # Workers

 Workers are the actual instances that perform some job based on the jobs that are added in the queue.
 A worker is equivalent to a "message" receiver in a traditional message queue.
-The worker duty is to complete the job, if it succeeds the job will be moved to the "completed" status.
+The worker duty is to complete the job, if it succeeds, the job will be moved to the "completed" status.
 If the worker throws an exception during its processing, the job will automatically be moved to the "failed" status.

 {% hint style="info" %}
 Failed jobs can be automatically retried, see [Retrying failing jobs](../retrying-failing-jobs.md)